hickst/qmtools-support/README.md

 **Authors**: [Tom Hicks](https://github.com/hickst) and [Dianne Patterson](https://github.com/dkp)

-**About**: This project provides scripts, sample files, and documentation to use the [QMTools Docker container](https://hub.docker.com/repository/docker/hickst/qmtools) of the [QMTools project](https://github.com/hickst/qmtools/tree/main).
+**About**: This project provides scripts, sample files, and documentation to use the [QMTools Docker container](https://hub.docker.com/repository/docker/hickst/qmtools) of the [QMTools project](https://github.com/hickst/qmtools).
 The container implements several programs to visualize, compare, and review the image quality metrics (IQMs) produced by the [MRIQC program](https://github.com/poldracklab/mriqc).
-MRIQC extracts no-reference IQMs from structural (T1w and T2w) and functional MRI (magnetic resonance imaging) data.
+MRIQC extracts no-reference IQMs from structural (T1w and T2w) and functional (BOLD) MRI data.

 ## Using QMTools Support